jasonLavigneDev/Laboite-EdNat/provisionning/README.md

 ### Description

-The script allows the creation of a specified number of structures and users in the database and keycloak used by LaBoite.
+The script allows the creation of a specified number of structures in the database and keycloak used by LaBoite.
+Each structures will be filled by a large amount of users, created by the script.
 The goal is to test the integrity project, and to identify any performance issues with high amount of users.

 ### Install